jsiwiecki/US_Congressional_Stock_Monitor/aws_lambda/StartTaskECS/README.md

 `REGION`
 `SECRET`

-5. This script for AWS Lambda needs proper permissions to be able to read from Secrets Manager.
+5. This script for AWS Lambda needs proper permissions to be able to read from Secrets Manager + run tasks in ECS.

-6. Setup a trigger / frequence to fetch data by AWS Lambda function.